Contact information

 BSc, PhD

-Whilst MRI and the assessment of treatment efficacy in knee OA remains an active interest, the current focus of his work is on identifying populations at risk of developing knee OA including those most likely to have symptom and joint progression; using data from worldwide, population-level cohorts.
-Furthermore, several of Thomas' projects are working towards identifying and defining new structural treatment targets for knee OA clinical trials.
-In addition, Thomas is keen to develop collaborations and projects in ankle OA.
-Thomas has extensive experience in a range of quantitative research methods including musculoskeletal imaging and clinical epidemiology, and project management.
+Magnetic resonance Imaging (MRI) and the assessment of treatment efficacy in knee OA remains an active interest for Thomas.
+Several of Thomas' projects are working towards identifying and defining new structural treatment targets for use in knee OA clinical trials.
+Thomas is keen to develop collaborations and projects in ankle OA.
+Thomas has extensive experience in a range of quantitative research methods, musculoskeletal imaging, clinical and observational study design, and project and database management.

-As part of his research career, Thomas has had the privilege of presenting work at the Osteoarthritis Research Society International (OARSI) conference and the European League against Rheumatism (EULAR) conference.
-Thomas continues to collaborate with the University of Southampton, the University of Sydney and the University of Manchester on studies focused on understanding the mechanism of disease and identifying early risk factors for knee OA.
+As part of his research career, Thomas has had the privilege of presenting work at the prestigious Osteoarthritis Research Society International (OARSI) conference and the European League against Rheumatism (EULAR) conferences.
+Thomas has established collaborations with the University of Southampton, the University of Sydney and the University of Manchester with several studies focused on understanding the mechanism of disease and identifying early risk factors for knee OA.

 ORCID: https://orcid.org/0000-0002-0499-3033